OrifInformatique/ci_packbase_hmvc/conventions.md

 Classes are named in PascalCase.
 Files are stored in */assets/js*.
 Filenames start with *MY_* and end with *.js*.
+If a function is used only in one view, it can be added at the end of that view.

 ## Images ##